yesnik/linux-guides/system_info.md

 ```

 - Procs
-    - `r`: The number of processes waiting for run time
+    - `r`: The number of processes waiting for run time by CPU.
+If r > 0, then CPU is overloaded
-    - `b`: The number of processes in uninterruptible sleep
+    - `b`: The number of processes in uninterruptible sleep.
+If b > 0, then disks / filesystem is overloaded
 - Memory
     - `swpd`: the amount of virtual memory used.
     - `free`: the amount of idle memory.